tizron22/muscle-valley-gym/README.md

 >- When hovering over the 'Submit' the button will turn to a darker blue, to encourage the user to click it.
 >- When the 'Submit' button is clicked the form details will be submitted to the selected location.

+>#### Video Playback
+> The Video playback is the hero image of the about-us page that will autoplay when the user comes to the about us page.
+> THe video will be on mute and allow the users to have control of the video such as:-
+>- Unmute
+>- Pause
+>- Go Full Screen
+>- Share
+>
+>All options that the user would have if they were on YouTube watching this video.

 ### Future Feature Considerations